-We need to expand on the hard-won victories for renters by fully funding the Rental Services Office, actually eliminating no cause evictions, and creating meaningful caps on how much landlords can raise rents.
+We need to expand on the hard-won victories for renters by fully funding the Rental Services Office, eliminating no cause evictions, and further capping how much landlords can raise rents.
 We also must ensure the pro-renter policies that have passed in the last few years are properly implemented and enforced.

-Here in Portland, we must think outside the for-profit developer box to create permanently affordable housing.
+We must think outside the for-profit developer box to create permanently affordable housing.
 City Hall should buy and refurbish multifamily housing and remove it from the market to keep it permanently affordable.
 Let’s launch a visionary public option for affordable home construction.
-The city should redirect development subsidies into affordable housing efforts.
+The City should redirect development subsidies into affordable housing efforts.
 We can create an innovation hub for building deeply affordable, high-quality housing at scale, with union or union-standard labor using modular and 3D printing methods.
-Cities like Austin and Seattle are experimenting with these new ways of building truly market-rate affordable housing and there’s no reason Portland shouldn’t be a leader in this area as well.
+Cities like Austin and Seattle are experimenting with these new ways of building truly market-rate affordable housing, and there’s no reason Portland shouldn’t be a leader in this area, as well.

-“Housing is a human right––our actions need to match our values by passing visionary long term policies to solve our housing crisis.”
+“Housing is a human right.
+We must match our actions to our values by passing visionary long-term policies to solve our housing crisis.”